ozanyldzgithuboffical/OzanYldzML/README.md

 1 **Machine Learning (ML)** is defined as the use algorithms and computational statistics to learn from data without being explicitly programmed.
 It is a subsection of the artificial intelligence domain within computer science.

+## Preprocessing in ML
+- Data preprocessing is an integral step in **Machine Learning** as the quality of data and the useful information that can be derived from it directly affects the ability of our model to learn; therefore, it is extremely important that we preprocess our data before feeding it into our model.

 ## Source of Data

 - It can be any unprocessed fact, value, text, sound or picture that is not being interpreted and analyzed.